 The History of Harmonic Dampening

 If asked for the main reason why Aerobolt Technology is so superior in performance and accuracy when compared to any other crossbow arrows, our answer would be because of its capacity for harmonic dampening.
 Harmonic dampening was observed when the first AeroBolt was shot in 2010.
-After only about five to ten feet, the oscillation of the AeroBolt stopped, which contrasted then and still contrasts with the standard 15-18 yards it takes other arrows to cease oscillating.
-How could that be?
-The only difference between our AeroBolts and other crossbow arrows was our inclusion of a Carbon Inner Tube (CTI), which we (back then at least) only included to stiffen and strengthen the front end of a shaft.
-No archery experts could provide a definite answer.
-We finally received an answer after consulting material science / physics experts.
-We had discovered what is now the basis of our patented AeroConcept System.
+After only about five to ten feet, the oscillation of the AeroBolt stopped, which this result contrasts with the other arrows 15-18 yards to cease oscillating.
+How could this happen?
+The only difference between our AeroBolts and other crossbow arrows was our inclusion of a Carbon Inner Tube (CTI), which we initially included it to stiffen and strengthen the front end of Aerobolt.
+At that moment, no archery experts could provide a definite answer till we received an answer after consulting material science / physics experts.
+What the experts discovered is now the basis of our patented AeroConcept System.
 Click the link to discover more.

 Preparing the Shafts